ECNTechnology/ember-kb/guides/ember/pbx_configuration.md

 ### Configure Emergency Routing
 ----

-This guide assumes you are already logged into the myCloudPBX Management Portal and have selected your PBX.
+This guide assumes you are already logged into the EMBER Management Portal and have selected your PBX.

 The first thing you are going to do is select '_**Call Routing**_' from the PBX homepage.